 We do not own or operate any manufacturing facilities and therefore depend upon independent third-party vendors for the manufacture of all products manufactured uniquely for Ulta, including Ulta branded products and gift-with-purchase and other promotional products.
 Our third-party manufacturers of Ulta products may not maintain adequate controls with respect to product specifications and quality and may not continue to produce products that are consistent with applicable regulatory requirements.
 If we or our third-party manufacturers fail to comply with applicable regulatory requirements, we could be required to take costly corrective action.
 In addition, sanctions under various laws may include seizure of products, injunctions against future shipment of products, restitution and disgorgement of profits, operating restrictions and criminal prosecution.
-The FDA does not have a pre-market approval system for cosmetics, and we believe we are permitted to market our cosmetics and have them manufacture without submitting safety or efficacy data to the FDA.
-However, cosmetic products may become subject to more extensive regulation in the future.
-These events could interrupt the marketing and sale of our Ulta products, severely damage our brand reputation and image in the marketplace, increase the cost of our products, cause us to fail to meet customer expectations or cause us to be unable to deliver merchandise in sufficient quantities or of sufficient quality to our stores, any of which could result in lost sales, which could have a material adverse effect on our business, financial condition, profitability and cash flows.
+The FDA does not have a pre-market approval system for cosmetics, and we believe we are permitted to market our cosmetics may become subject to more extensive regulation in the future.
+These events could interrupt the marketing and sale of our Ulta products, severely damage our brand reputation and image in the marketplace, increase the cost of our products, cause us to fail to meet customer expectations or cause us to be unable to deliver merchandise in sufficient quality to our stores, any of which could result in lost sales, which could have a material adverse effect on our business, financial condition, profitability and cash flows.